-Before import businesswoman Yi Ping Lai connected with SCORE, her giftware and decorative accessories business specializing in silk butterflies, bees, dragonflies and flowers was marginally successful.
-But after attending one of San Diego SCORE’s regular workshops on Internet marketing and being taken under the wing of SCORE Mentor Marty Weiss, it was as if the silk butterfly business suddenly underwent a stunning metamorphosis, sprouted wings and literally took off.
+Before importing businesswoman, Yi Ping Lai connected with SCORE, her giftware and decorative accessories business specializing in silk butterflies, bees, dragonflies and flowers was marginally successful.
+But after attending one of San Diego SCORE’s regular workshops on Internet marketing and being taken under the wing of SCORE Mentor Marty Weiss, it was as if the silk butterfly business suddenly underwent a stunning metamorphosis, sprouted wings, and literally took off.

 “There’s no question that SCORE changed my life and direction,” Lai said.
-“They are a source of inspiration, empowerment and wisdom, and are great role models.
-It is intellectually stimulating and energizing being with them.
+“They are a source of inspiration, empowerment, and wisdom, and are great role models.
+It is intellectually stimulating and energizing to be with them.
 They have changed my world for the better.”

 Lai considers SCORE a valuable business partner that motivated her to work hard and stay focused and disciplined on her tasks.
 The reward for her efforts as a small business owner is independence, complete control of her direction, and the opportunity to be creative.

 Looking back now, Lai says the rapid success she has already achieved under the tutelage of SCORE and its mentors would have otherwise taken her many more years had she done it by herself.

 “I would highly recommend SCORE to anyone thinking about launching or expanding a business,” she says.
 “People don’t get the whole SCORE concept until they go through it.
 They helped me keep an open mind, have the patience to stay with it, and believe in myself.
 Finding SCORE was the turning point for me and my business.”